India's Got Latent: Reception

 India's Got Latent has gained popularity for its diversity in showcasing talent from different regions of India.
 The show has been praised for its ability to discover unique talents that might not have been recognized in mainstream entertainment and also the amalgamation of various celebrities as judges which has proved to induce laughter and popularity.

-Latent was included in DNA's list of the top 5 crazy shows on YouTube in 2024.
+India's Got Latent was included in DNA's list of the top 5 crazy shows on YouTube in 2024.

 YouTube earnings

-Latent is estimated to earn over ₹1.5 crore per month from YouTube memberships, with additional revenue generated from in-stream advertisements on each episode.
+India's Got Latent was estimated to earn over ₹1.5 crore($159,000)per month from YouTube memberships, with additional revenue generated from in-stream advertisements on each episode.

 Controversies

-Rakhi Sawant vs Maheep Singh
+The show has received media attention for various antics: